 Simple extractions involve removing visible teeth that can be loosened and lifted out with dental instruments, typically requiring only local anesthesia.
 Surgical extractions are more complex procedures needed for impacted teeth, broken teeth below the gum line, or teeth with curved roots.
 These procedures may require incisions in the gum tissue, bone removal, or sectioning the tooth into smaller pieces for safe removal, often utilizing advanced techniques and sedation options.

-Our commitment to excellence and patient-centered care has made Simpson Dental a cornerstone of the Charleston community.
-We’ve proudly maintained a tradition of innovation and trust led by Dr. Mark Simpson and Dr. Christen Simpson Raynes.
+Our commitment to excellence and patient-centered care has made Simpson Dental a cornerstone of the Charleston community since 1948.
+We’ve proudly maintained a tradition of innovation and trust led by Dr. Christen Simpson Raynes and Dr. Chase Preston.

-Whether you’ve been with us for years or are joining our practice for the first time, we’re here to provide the personalized care you deserve.
+Whether you’ve been with us for years or are joining our practice for the first time, we’re here to provide the personalized oral surgery care in Charleston, WV, you deserve.
+Visit our contact page to schedule your consultation today.

 Call Simpson Dental today at (304) 342-6162 or visit our contact form to schedule your appointment.
 Let us show why Charleston families choose us for their dental care.